airswap/airswap-about/technology/makers.md

 To ensure your configuration is correct, you can query tokens that you support on the registry.

 ```
-$ airswap registry:get
+$ airswap registry:list
 AirSwap CLI 4.0.6 — https://airswap.io/

-get urls from the registry RINKEBY
+get urls from the registry GOERLI

 Registry 0xa77fbeD39D5128e1cA9795d68D73010851393BCc